ikorotkaya/jammming/README.md

 # Jammming
-Jammming is a simple React app built with the guidance of Codecademy's "Full-Stack Engineer" career path.
+Jammming is a React app that allows users to interact with Spotify.
+(Requires having a Spotify account for playlists to be saved)

 The purpose is to create a simple app that allows users to: